-After seeking treatment in a drug or alcohol rehab, does an addict lose their obsession to drink?
+At the core of every addiction lies an obsessive behavior.
 An overwhelming obsession with drugs or alcohol is one of the trademarks of the disease of addiction.
 This obsession is hard to describe to non-addicts because it persists regardless of any negative consequences.
 Even addicts struggle to explain why they continue to obsess over drinking, after almost losing everything.
 But, could managing behaviors be the key to long-term addiction recovery?
 Let’s see.

 An obsession is all-encompassing.
 Generally, it overwhelms all thoughts and takes control of the mind.
 Obsessions also go far beyond reasonable interests or passions.
 They’re dangerous because they cause “normal” people to do things they never imagined they could.
 Nowhere is this more painfully apparent than in addiction.